SparkPost/support-docs/support/reporting/analytics-report.md

 #### Aggregates

-Aggregate data for your selected date range and metrics are displayed below the time-series charts, and can be exported as CSV files for further analysis in Excel and other tools.
-Remember the same information is available via the [Metrics API](https://developers.sparkpost.com/api/metrics/), so your own code can retrieve and process it.
+Aggregate data for your selected date range and metrics are displayed below the time-series charts.
+Remember, the same information is available via the [Metrics API](https://developers.sparkpost.com/api/metrics/), so your own code can retrieve and process it.

 #### Breakdowns

-Breakdowns give you more visibility into your data by grouping your data by any resource type.
+Breakdowns give you more visibility into your data by grouping your data by any resource type, and can be exported as CSV files for further analysis in Excel or other tools.
 This makes it easy to find the highest and lowest performers of any resource type, like campaign, sending domain, and others.

 ---